xan105/node-addons/README.md

 About
 =====

-Integrate native code into Node.js:
+ESM loader to integrate native code into Node.js with prebuild support.

+This library helps dealing with finding and loading your bindings when using ESM.

+Currently supports:

 - [ N-API ] Native addon
 - [ WASI ] WebAssembly System Interface

-This library helps dealing with finding and loading your bindings.
-And includes prebuild support.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.